cbalint13/featvis/sample/README.md

            fresh: HDF Vdata for Vector Labels
 ```

-5. Visualize the maifold of image sprites in 3D.
+5. Visualize the manifold space with the image sprites in 3D.
 ```
 $ 5-visualize.sh
 ```